Request Quote » Request Quote »

 Understanding Scale and Measurements

-HVAC engineers require a good grasp of scale and measurements to read blueprints.
+HVAC engineers require a good grasp of scale and measurements to read HVAC blueprints.
 Scale is a key to HVAC drawings because it allows for an accurate representation of dimensions.
 It is represented as

 – 1/4” = 1’, indicating the blueprint’s focus on measurements and scale.